palantir/javapoet/README.md

 JavaPoet
 ========

+_This repo is forked from the excellent [square/javapoet](https://github.com/square/javapoet) project which is no longer actively maintained._

 `JavaPoet` is a Java API for generating `.java` source files.

 Source file generation can be useful when doing things such as annotation processing or interacting